languagetool-org/languagetool/trunk/JLanguageTool/README.txt

- 	-make rule loading dynamic by using reflection (in progress) -create the list of languages using reflection (add a LanguageInformation interface that each language needs to implement) -Add a "Add language pack..." menu to both the stand-alone version and the OpenOffice.org version
+ 	-make rule loading dynamic by using reflection (in progress) -create the list of languages using reflection (add a LanguageInformation interface that each language needs to implement) -Add an "Add language pack..." menu to both the stand-alone version and the OpenOffice.org version
  -German:
  	"*Ich kaufe den Hund einen Knochen" (den -> dem), aber: